SneezyBoi/pyAssistant/README.md

 * UI for ease of management (to-do)
   * [ ] Gemini 2.0 Key Management (to-do)
   * [ ] Device Selection for Microphone and screen recording (to-do)

+## License

+This Project is using the GPL-3.0 License